Unitary perturbation theory on the light cone using adiabatic switching

 \item The denominators in Eq.~(\ref{eq:1-to-2_tree+self-energy}) are expressed in terms of the physical mass $m_P$.
 Actually, the denominator $\Delta_P(\vec k_1,\vec k_2)$ inside the parenthesis could be replaced by $\Delta_R(\vec k_1,\vec k_2)$: it would make no difference at one-loop accuracy.

 \item The differences $A-\alpha$ vanish when $\zeta\to 0$.
-The equation $\zeta=0$ is equivalent to the conservation of light-cone energy.
+The condition $\zeta=0$ corresponds to the case where the total light-cone energy of the intermediate two-particle state equals that of the external state (i.e.\ the LCPT energy denominator vanishes).
 Hence there is actually no double pole in Eq.~(\ref{eq:1-to-2_tree+self-energy}) at $\Delta_P(\vec k_1,\vec k_2)=0$: we are effectively left with a single pole corresponding to energy conservation.\footnote{The energy conservation can be realized only at the price of an analytical continuation of transverse momenta to complex vectors.}

 \item Depending on the dimension $d$, ultraviolet divergences may still be present, because we have chosen not to renormalize the field $\varphi$.
 We will investigate them quantitatively below, in the dimension $d=6$ in which the theory is renormalizable.